dkhrunov/ngx-mfe/README.md

 A library for working with MFE in Angular in a plugin-based approach and a routing-based approach.

-## Changelog

-This library depends on [@angular-architects/module-federation v14](https://www.npmjs.com/package/@angular-architects/module-federation) and Angular v13
+> This library depends on [@angular-architects/module-federation v14](https://www.npmjs.com/package/@angular-architects/module-federation) and Angular v13

-If you are using Angular v12 and @angular-architects/module-federation v12.2.0 you should use this [library v1.0.2](https://github.com/dkhrunov/ngx-mfe/tree/1.0.2).
+> If you are using Angular v12 and @angular-architects/module-federation v12.2.0 you should use this [library v1.0.2](https://github.com/dkhrunov/ngx-mfe/tree/1.0.2).

-### Changes in v1.1.0:

-- Deleted the `loadMfeComponent` helper function;
-- Deleted the `parseMfeString` helper function;
-- Renamed the `loadMfeModule` helper function to `loadMfe` and added optional parameter `options: LoadMfeOptions`. `LoadMfeOptions` has property a `moduleName`, that sets a custom name for the Module class within the opened file, and has `type` that specify type of Module Federation;
-- Renamed the `MfeService` to `MfeComponentFactoryResolver`;
-- `MfeComponentFactoryResolver` has the same method as `MfeService`, but now it can accepts an optional `options: MfeComponentFactoryResolver` parameter.
-This parameter extends `LoadMfeOptions` type, added a `componentName` parameter, that sets a custom name for the Component class.
-- Added new Input prop to the `MfeOutletDirective` - `options: MfeComponentFactoryResolver`, this parameter provided to `resolveComponentFactory` method of the `MfeComponentFactoryResolver` when resolving the component factory of MFE.
-- Since **v1.1.0** you don't need to expose from `ModuleFederationPlugin` for plugin-based approach both Module and Component, just specify the Module file.

-	The exposed Module key must match the name of the exposed module without the 'Module' suffix.
-Also, if the name doesn't match, you can specify a custom Module name in the options `{ moduleName: 'CustomName' }` in the property `mfeOutletOptions` inside `MfeOutletDirective` and in the options parameter of the `loadMfe` helper function.

-	For the plugin-based approach, when loads MFE using `MfeOutletDirective` you must declare Component in the exposed Module and the Component name must match the exposed Module key without suffix 'Component'.
-Also, if the name doesn't match, you can specify a custom Component name in the Input property `mfeOutletOptions = { componentName: 'CustomName' }`;

-### Changes in v1.0.8:

-- `IMfeModuleRootOptions` interface renamed to `NgxMfeOptions`;
-- Property `delay` in the `NgxMfeOptions` renamed to `loaderDelay`;
-- `OPTIONS` injection token renamed to `NGX_MFE_OPTIONS`;

 ## Motivation

-With the advent of Webpack 5 and the ModuleFederationPlugin, it became possible to separately compiled and deployed code, like microservices on the Backend.
+When Webpack 5 came along and the Module Federation plugin, it became possible to separately compile and deploy code for front-end applications, thereby breaking up a monolithic front-end application into separate and independent **M**icro**F**ront**E**nd (MFE) applications.

 The **ngx-mfe** is an extension of the functionality of the [@angular-architects/module-federation](https://www.npmjs.com/package/@angular-architects/module-federation).
 Using @angular-architects/module-federation you could only upload one micro-frontend per page (in the Routing), this limitation was the main reason for the creation of this library - **ngx-mfe**.

-The main feature of the **ngx-mfe** library is ability to work with micro-frontends directly in the HTML template using a plugin-based approach.
+The key feature of the **ngx-mfe** library is ability to work with micro-frontends directly in the HTML template using a plugin-based approach.
 You can load more than one micro-frontend per page.

 ## Features